 Policy makers and regulators will often have frequent interactions with Board members and senior executives of the large organisations within their sphere of interest.
-But it is in practice very difficult to tell whether such Board members etc. are providing anything like a true description of their thinking.
+But it is in practice very difficult to tell whether such senior people are providing anything like a true description of their thinking.
 If they have something to hide, they may well lie - and lie very convincingly.

 Organisations such as hospitals can go to desperate lengths to cover up their mistakes.

 - The examples of Mid-Staffs, Morecambe Bay and Shrewsbury are discussed here.

 - Less seriously, the Commission for Health Improvement showed, in 2003, that a third of Ambulance Trusts made manual corrections so as to show that a higher proportion of their response times were recorded as taking less than the national 8 minute target.
 Here is a chart showing adjusted response times (by number of calls) for one trust: